Build a Homelab server using an old laptop

 iface vmbr0 inet6 auto

-1. Restart the network to connect to Wi-Fi normally and access it via the local network.
+1. Restart the network to connect to Wi-Fi normally and access it through the local area network.

 1